vuhvp/harvesttechchallenge/README.md

 We are in Perth, WA.

-We are not offering remote work.
+We are not offering remote work or sponsorship.

 If you are unwilling to relocate at your own expense to Perth, please do not continue.

 This is the finished code for the Front End Developer Tech Challenge